 Next to Deploy for always-on connection, click On or Off.
 The default option is Off.

 This option applies when you have configured the scheduling background deployment key in Settings > Server Properties.
-The always-on option is not available for iOS devices.

 The policy appears in the Device Policies table.

-Edit or delete a device policy
+Edit a device policy

 To view policy details, click Show more.